mgtrrz/echome/README.md

 Deploy cloud images to your local home network for ultra fast provisioning of linux instances.
 ECHome allows you to bring some of the convenient cloud features such as cloud-init user-data scripts on boot, SSH key insertion, VM snapshots and image creation.

-This is a work-in-progress and not fully installable yet from this repo.
-Currently, the installation steps only support Ubuntu 18.04.
+This is a work-in-progress and the installation steps only support Ubuntu 18.04.

 Changes will be continuously pushed to **Master** until I feel that we've reached a point with features where we can put in a version number.
 However, if there's any objection to that, please let me know.